soyaoki/CarND-Traffic-Sign-Classifier/writeup.md

 ![alt text](./output_images/webimg.png)

-The first image might be difficult to classify because ...
+The images of "Road Work" and "Right-of-way at the next intersection" might be difficult to classify because these looked like each other.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).